rks101/isdp/README.md

 You can check your website's HTTP **response headers** at [securityheaders.com](https://securityheaders.com/)

-For a top graded website and W3C compliance, set the following HTTP headers to suitable values:
+For a top-graded website and W3C compliance, set the following HTTP headers to suitable values:
 Strict-Transport-Security
 X-Frame-Options
 X-Content-Type-Options